hearthandsinc/challenges/ios/readme.md

 - [ ] The app should start on a screen showing the list of all chats
 - [ ] The app should allow opening each chat individually
 - [ ] The app should allow sending messages to a chat
-- [ ] The app should reflect the latest messages sent to and received from the server
+- [ ] The app should reflect the messages sent to and received from the server

 ## Bonus